 By GreatSchools Staff

 Childhood obesity is on the rise.
-A 2009 study reported in the Archives of Pediatrics and Adolescent Medicine notes that one in four preschoolers is obese.
+The New England Journal of Medicine notes in a 2008 study that one in four preschoolers is obese and a 2014 study found a disturbing trend of "weight fate" in which a third of children who were overweight in kindergarten were obese by 8th grade.
 Experts say it's because kids aren't getting enough exercise and eating a healthy diet.
 Too much screen time — whether it be in front of a TV, computer, or video game — is part of the problem.

-An American Academy of Pediatrics study found that teenagers ages 12 to 14 who are exposed to entertainment media with high sexual content are twice as likely to have sex by the time they are 16 than those exposed to less sexual material.
-And a study by the Center on Media and Child Health found that children who watched violent content spent less time with friends than children who watched nonviolent content, resulting in more isolation.
-Other research has linked television watching to an increased rate of obesity and aggressive physical and verbal behavior in children.
+Another study by the Center on Media and Child Health found that children who watched violent content spent less time with friends than children who watched nonviolent content, resulting in more isolation.
+Other research has linked television watching to an increased rate of aggressive physical and verbal behavior in children.

 Children who spend too much time in front of the TV or computer have "little time for exercising their predispositions for fantasy, imagination, and creativity," writes child development professor and best-selling author David Elkind in his book The Power of Play: How Spontaneous, Imaginative Activities Lead to Happier and Healthier Children.
 Other critics note that it is very difficult to prove a direct cause-and-effect relationship between media exposure and emotional and behavioral problems.
 But savvy parents should certainly be on the lookout for signs of behavioral changes in their children and adjust media exposure accordingly.

 With the array of media available for our kids today — and their amazing ability to watch TV, instant message, and listen to music all at the same time — what's the best way to balance media exposure with other activities?
 How can you monitor what and how much your child consumes?
 Two organizations offer tools and reviews to help parents navigate the fast-moving media world.